 You may think it’ll never happen to you.
 You read the news, hear about stories of a friend of a friend, but you never think that you’ll become a cautionary tale— that’s where you’re wrong.
 Cyber attacks on small businesses in Canada are on the rise, and you need to be prepared for this risk.
-Recently, a major cyber attack affected companies all over the world.
-WannaCry ransomware spread to over 150 countries and gained access to hospitals, banks and government agencies.
+There are ways you can safeguard your business from cyber breaches, but it’s also important to know how these attacks could you impact you.
 This article looks at some of the effects of cyber hacking on small businesses and provides advice on how to protect your business from this type of risk.

 You’re more of a target than you may think.

 There is a large misconception among small business owners that cyber hackers are only interested in large corporations.
 The truth is that 54% of email scams actually target small businesses.
 Small companies tend to be easier to hack because they often lack the resources and protective barriers that larger ones have to fend off cyber hackers.

 54% of email scams actually target small businesses. tweet